Peste Noire

-Peste Noire are a French black metal band from La Chaise-Dieu, France.
-The band was formed by "La sale Famine de Valfunde" (Ludovic Faure), also known simply as "Famine", in 2000.
+Peste Noire are a French black metal band from La Chaise-Dieu.
+The band was formed in 2000, by "La sale Famine de Valfunde" (Ludovic Faure), also known simply as "Famine".
 Their music uses standard black metal elements mixed with traditional Gallic instrumentation, and influences from genres like punk and electronic music.
 The band is sometimes referred to as P.N. or K.P.N (Kommando Peste Noire).

-The band is frequently grouped together with the French National Socialist black metal (NSBM) scene though Famine prefers to characterize himself and his project's ideology as fascism rather than Nazism.
+The band is frequently grouped together with the French National Socialist black metal (NSBM) scene.

-Band history
+History

 Peste Noire was created by La sale Famine de Valfunde (i.e. "The filthy Famine of Valfunde") in Avignon in 2000, initially under the name Dor Daedeloth.
 Neige (Alcest), who played in the band's first eight years of existence, joined him on drums.
 Together they crafted four demos and one split demo tape.
 Argoth, a bass player also member of early Alcest fame, helped up to the 2002 "Mémoire Païenne" split with fellow French NSBM band Sombre Chemin.
 The band was supposed to release an album entitled Les Salisseurs de Lumière around 2005 and early 2006 through Drakkar Productions, but Famine was not satisfied with the production and decided to cancel the release.

 In 2006, Famine hired new members Winterhalter (drums) and Indria (bass) to assist with La Sanie des siècles – Panégyrique de la dégénérescence, produced by French label De profundis éditions in August 2006.
 The music on their first effort was mostly melodic and sorrowful, turning at times towards a more aggressive and chaotic sound within lengthy and elaborate song structures.
 With hymns such as "Dueil Angoisseus", "Spleen", or "Le Mort Joyeux", the record caused a stir in the underground black metal scene.
 It helped establish the band on an international level.

 De profundis éditions produced Peste Noire's second album Folkfuck Folie, released in June 2007.
 The lyrics can seem autobiographical and deal with apocalyptic themes, the triumph of the body over the mind, barbarism and wartime poetry, the spreading of sexually transmitted diseases, and mental disorder and feature a deliberately poor production quality, and the music was much more chaotic, morose and dissonant so as to, as Famine described; "scare off trendies" who praised the band's debut album.